RobertTalbert/modernalgebra/MTH 410 Learning Objectives.md

 + Prove or disprove that a set with a binary operation forms a group.
 + Identify the identity element in a group.
 + Given an element in a group, identify its inverse.
-+ Determine whether a group is Abelian.
-+ Determine whether a group has finite or infinite order.
-If finite, state the order of the group.

 ## 21: Integer Powers of Elements of a Group